joeltaylor/codeprivy/_posts/2016-06-21-obfuscating-the-obvious.markdown

 I get that code should be self-documenting and understand the notion behind quality code not needing documentation, but why pass on an opportunity to make code explicitly obvious?

-More and more I've begun to realize that taking shortcuts to save time now generally leads, to soaking up my time or another developer's when it comes time to maintain the debt introduced by my obscurities.